 There is always a ‘first time’ for everything.
 Your first walk, first day at school, first kiss, first heartbreak and so on.
-It is normal and part of the norm.
 But what about the first time you own an automatic watch?
 Well, this one is customary.
 You ought to know that because everybody experiences this.

-On the other note, have you ever thought of the things that you need to consider as part of owning a great timepiece?
+Have you ever thought of the things that you need to consider as part of owning a great timepiece?
 Perhaps, not yet.
-Several watch users these days tend to ignore a basic fact about an automatic wristwatch – that it still needs to get wind once its movement comes to a halt.
+Several watch users these days tend to ignore a basic fact about an automatic wristwatch – that it still needs to get wound once its movement comes to a halt.

 But why is it like that?
-You probably have this question in mind.
-This has a simple answer, but you need to learn the principle governing behind it for a better understanding.
+There is a simple answer, but you need to learn the principle governing behind it for a better understanding.

 It is a tale old as time.
 The popular misconception that automatic timepieces no longer require any winding has misled many users, especially the first-timers, to believe that their watches will wind on their own; thus, the term ‘automatic.’